vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-jest.md

 }
 ```

 > **Note:** `jest-vue` currently does not support all the features of `vue-loader`, for example custom block support and style loading.
+In addition, some webpack-specific features such as code-splitting are not supported either.
 To use them, read the guide on [testing SFCs with Mocha + webpack](./testing-SFCs-with-mocha-webpack.md).

 ## Handling webpack Aliases